Financial Aid

 Completion rate (attempted class hours) required by long-term certificate and degree-seeking students

-Completion rate (attempted class hours) required short-term certificate (24-29 credit hours) students
+Completion rate (attempted class hours) required for short-term certificate (24-29 credit hours) students

 Grades for Developmental Courses